internetofdrums/internet-drum-pattern-spec/README.md

 ## Data size

-Since note length and velocity information are represented by whole numbers ranging from 0 to 127, their information fits in one 8-bit byte.
-Given 512 data parts per drum pattern and the constraint that every note's data, even if zero, should be defined, we need exactly **512 bytes** for every drum pattern.
+Since note length and velocity information are represented by whole numbers ranging from 0 to 127, their information fits in one octet (8-bit byte).
+Given 512 data parts per drum pattern and the constraint that every note's data, even if zero, should be defined, we need exactly **512 octets** for every drum pattern.

 ## Wire format